How Does Living Liver Donation Work? 6 Things to Know

 This is why a small but growing number of individuals are opting to give a part of their liver to help someone else — demand that is driving a need for more living donor liver transplant programs.

-To help, a Michigan Medicine partnership with NewYork-Presbyterian/Columbia University Medical Center, the nation’s busiest center for living donor liver transplants, was recently established to promote knowledge and resource sharing between the programs.
+To help, a Michigan Medicine partnership with NewYork-Presbyterian/Columbia University Medical Center, one of the nation’s busiest center for living donor liver transplants, was established in 2016 to promote knowledge and resource sharing between the programs

 Sonnenday talked about the procedure, and what all involved parties should know: